gordeevladislav/booklist/README.md

 - [ ] The Secrets of Consulting [📖](https://www.goodreads.com/book/show/566213.The_Secrets_of_Consulting)
 - [ ] The Lean Startup [📖](https://www.goodreads.com/book/show/10127019-the-lean-startup)
 - [ ] Start Small, Stay Small: A Developer's Guide to Launching a Startup [📖](https://www.goodreads.com/book/show/9167158-start-small-stay-small)
+- [ ] What You Do Is Who You Are: How to Create Your Business Culture [📖](https://www.amazon.com/What-You-Do-Who-Are/dp/0062871331)
 - [ ] The 100$ Startup [📖](https://www.goodreads.com/book/show/12605157-the-100-startup)
 - [ ] E-myth revisited [📖](https://www.goodreads.com/book/show/81948.The_E_Myth_Revisited)
 - [ ] The ten day MBA [📖](https://www.goodreads.com/book/show/32056475-the-10-day-mba)